bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 //Reloader.start_reloading(["build/yome.js"])
 {% endhighlight %}

-Welcome to instantaneous live reloading, it's the future.
+Welcome to instantaneous live reloading, it is the future.

 ### The Start